jbayer/scm-buildpack/README.md

 ## Issues

+* save the repo in the app's buildpack cache dir and just fetch changes
 * support branches and authentication
 * do not require GIT_URL env variable if the .gitbuildpack file has repo information
 * more info logs